Mushymato/MiscMapActionsProperties/docs/panorama.md

 The initial position where TAS spawn at is defined relative to the size of the map's Back layer.
 This is defined by 4 floats that represent percentage: `XStart`, `XEnd`, `YStart`, `YEnd`.

 For example if TAS is defined to be allowed to spawn from `XStart` 0.25 to `XEnd` 0.75 while `YStart` and `YEnd` are left at their default values of 0 and 1, that means the TAS can appear between 25% and 75% of the map horizontally, and anywhere on the vertical axis.

+Although this is primarily associated with background, TAS with `DrawAboveAlwaysFront` value of `true` will draw above the map.

 ### Structure